Ready for Anything

 Fall 2024 Emergency Preparedness Update

 In case you missed it: September 2024 was Emergency Preparedness month!
-We here at CIDE partnered with the Colorado Developmental Disabilities Council on “Ready Now” – a Public Awareness Campaign to help folks with intellectual and developmental disabilities be better prepared for emergencies.
-Every day from August 25th-September 30th, ambassadors with intellectual and developmental disabilities and individuals from various disability organizations, agencies, and nonprofits shared a different video suggestion to help you be better prepared and Ready Now for any emergency situation.
-Our ambassadors covered the elements of CMIST, a framework for whole community inclusion: communication needs, maintaining health, independence, safety and supports, and transportation.
-Participants learned how to text 911 and enter emergency messages into their phones, pack go kits for different circumstances, have plans for their medicine, devices, and service animals, and so much more!
+At CIDE, we partnered with the Colorado Developmental Disabilities Council on “Ready Now” – a Public Awareness Campaign to help individuals with intellectual and developmental disabilities be better prepared for emergencies.
+Every day from August 25th-September 30th, ambassadors with intellectual and developmental disabilities along with individuals from various disability organizations created a different video suggestion to help everyone to be Ready Now for any emergency situations.
+Our ambassadors covered the elements of CMIST, a framework for whole community inclusion: communication needs, maintaining health, independence, safety and supports, and transportation. viewers can learn how to text 911 and enter emergency messages into their phones, pack go kits for different situations, have plans for their medicine, devices, and service animals, and so much more!
 Video messages are fully captioned and available in English and Spanish, with sign language interpretation soon to come.
-If you missed them, you can catch up on our Facebook, Youtube, Instagram, or by downloading and following us on ReachWell (link opens in new tab).
-This app provides accessible information in over 130 languages.
+If you missed them, you can catch up on our Facebook, Youtube, or Instagram

 Surviving in Place: A Medicaid Collaboration

-September also marked the conclusion of our Surviving in Place Program, a collaboration with the Colorado Medicaid office.
+September also marked the conclusion of our Surviving in Place Program, a collaboration with Colorado's Office of Health Care Policy and Finance.
 We are proud to report that over the past eighteen months, we have distributed backup battery systems to over 1700 Colorado Medicaid Members so that they can keep their devices running in case of a power outage.
-We also distributed 1000 Emergency Go Kits to Colorado Medicaid Members to be ready to evacuate in case of an emergency.
-The batteries were distributed in 51 counties across the state, from the Front Range to rural communities across Colorado.
+We also distributed 1000 Emergency Go Kits to Colorado Medicaid Members so they can be ready to evacuate in case of an emergency.
+The batteries were distributed in 51 counties across the state, from the Front Range to rural communities.
 Better yet, nearly 90% of recipients were highly satisfied with the program!
-The gratitude was enormous: many recipients reported feeling much better prepared for a potential power outage than before, and felt a stronger sense of security and peace of mind for a potential emergency, all while saving thousands on the cost of a backup system.
-No longer was there worry about powering breathing machines and electric wheelchairs in case of a fire or storm that are increasingly common across the state.
+Recipients expressed immense gratitude, reporting that they felt significantly more prepared for potential power outages and experienced a stronger sense of security and peace of mind for emergencies.
+They also reported feeling relieved about the ability to power essential devices like breathing machines and electric wheelchairs during increasingly frequent fires or storms, all while saving thousands on the cost of a backup system.

 Launch of Our New Emergency Preparedness Website